QS World University Rankings: QS World University Rankings

 The QS World University Rankings are released annually, typically in June.
 The 2023 edition featured 1418 institutions across 100 locations.
 The rankings are based on a methodology that considers a range of factors, including academic reputation, employer reputation, research impact, and internationalization.
 The methodology is reviewed annually to ensure that it remains relevant and up-to-date.
 The most recent methodology used by QS to calculate the rankings includes the following indicators:

 Academic reputation

 Accounting for 40% of the overall score, academic reputation relates to academic excellence and the scholarly esteem in which the world's universities are held.
 It collates more than 150,000 responses from academics in more than 140 countries and locations.
 QS has previously published the job titles and geographical distribution of the participants in this survey.

 Faculty/student ratio

 This indicator accounts for 15% of a university's score in the rankings.
-It is a classic measure used in various ranking systems as an indication of staff resources afforded to students, including teaching capacity, class size, curriculum development, lab and seminar delivery, pastoral care, teaching capacity and class size.
+It is a classic measure used in various ranking systems as an indication of staff resources afforded to students, including teaching capacity, class size, curriculum development, lab and seminar delivery and pastoral care.
 QS has admitted that it is a limited metric, particularly in the face of modern enhancements in online teaching methods and content distribution.